 Scottish Fold History

 An Accidental Discovery The Scottish Fold breed began with a spontaneous genetic mutation in Scotland.
-A white barn cat named Susie was discovered with uniquely folded ears, a trait she passed to her kittens.
+A white barn cat named Susie was discovered with uniquely folded ears in 1961 on a farm near Coupar Angus in the Tayside region — a trait she passed to her kittens.
+The following year, William Ross and his wife Molly, neighbouring cat fanciers, acquired one of Susie's folded-ear daughters, Snooks, who became the foundation queen of the breed (Cat Fanciers' Association – Scottish Fold).

 Development Timeline:

-- Discovery: Susie is found on a farm in Perthshire, Scotland.
+- Discovery: Susie is found on a farm in Tayside, Scotland, in 1961 (Wikipedia – Scottish Fold).

-- Heredity: Susie's folded-ear kittens confirm the trait is hereditary.
+- Heredity: Susie's folded-ear kittens confirm the trait is hereditary; the fold is produced by an autosomal dominant gene (Wikipedia – Scottish Fold).

 - Global Expansion: Cats are exported to the United States for further development.